 - Ygramul the Many of The Neverending Story by Michael Ende, is a gestalt collective of toxic flying "things" that clump together in whatever arrangement suits their purpose best, from a giant spider-thing to a massive disembodied hand.
 Her deadly poison grants the dying victim the ability to teleport.

 - In Neil Gaiman's Coraline, Mr. Bobo is a trainer of mice.
 In the Other Mother's world, The Other Bobo is a being made of rats.
 In The Film of the Book, the Other Bobinsky ends up turning into this as Glamour Failure sets in:

 Coraline: You're just a copy she made of the real Mr. B.

 The Other Bobinsky: Not even that, anymore.

-While not a villain, China Miéville's Un Lun Dun contains a passing reference to a man made of bees arguing with a bear.
+- While not a villain, this contains a passing reference to a man made of bees arguing with a bear.

-Also in a Discworld book (A Hat Full of Sky), young witch Tiffany dances with a human-shaped swarm of bees.
+- In A Hat Full of Sky, young witch Tiffany dances with a human-shaped swarm of bees.
 This swarm is perfectly benign though, and it is considered a promising sign that Tiffany, unlike most people, isn't afraid of them.